 College dorm burglaries are the number one security threat accounting for 70% of all crimes committed on campuses across the US.

+Electronics like laptop computers, mobile phones, tablets, digital cameras, and watches are the prime targets of thieves looking for an easy steal.
 You can invest in an insurance policy, but it will usually only cover a fraction of the lost belongings (10% to 20%).
-That’s why, if you live on campus, you must invest in a reliable safe that will protect your laptop.
+That’s why, if you live on campus, you must invest in one of those reliable laptop safes for dorm rooms.
 A robust safe will prevent 99% of possible attempts at theft.

 - Affix the safe to your bed, a wall radiator, or any other durable piece of furniture with a steel cable included in the package.
 You may also want to consider bolting it to the wall, but make sure you won’t violate any college dorm rules by doing that.